ShiJindong/Highway-Pilot/README.md

 - Lane change left/right is permited, only if there is a corresponding gap in left/right lane
 - Overtake: Entire overtake process consists of lane change left, overtake beside the vehicle and lane change right

+The main structure of the programmed system is illustrated in "Classdisgram.PNG".
 CarMaker, as an advanced vehicle simulation, integration and test platform  (please visit https://ipg-automotive.com/), was used to implement the virtual test scenarios and to verify the functionalities of this Highway-Pilot system.